‘a‘, ‘an‘, and ‘ the‘ are called articles.

 Uses of ‘a’ and ‘an‘

-We use ‘a’ and ‘an‘ with singular countable noun.
+We use ‘a’ and ‘an‘ with singular countable nouns.

-We use a with a word beginning with the consonant sound.
+We use a word at beginning with the consonant sound.

 e.g. a book, a university, a young man, a table, etc.